 While late July is a little bit late to get your food plot up and started if you have not already, getting the idea in your head for next season is never a bad idea.
 I won’t dive fully into food plots in this article, but you can see our full breakdown of summer food plots here.

 Like most animals, deer are extremely food-driven.
 So having a food plot not only gives the deer a reason to stay on your property but also lets you know any apparent vantage points.
 For example, if you know that the deer congregate by your corn, then you have a perfect place to hang your stands and cams!

-A little extra prep never killed anybody, but it can help you take down the dream buck you’ve been waiting for!
+A little extra prep and early season scouting never killed anybody, but it can help you take down the dream buck you’ve been waiting for!
 Happy Hunting!